Kanban-Zai/kanban-zai-version-1.0/core.md

 ### CONTEXT

 This is a special setting.  it can be set to anything.
 Its default is "none".
 Context enables a shift in the interpretation of Kanban-Zai.
-Settings and norms may have context specific definitions based on this setting.
+Settings, Norms, Claims may have context specific definitions based on context.
 To use context, define its values relative to your implementation and define those in the setting or norm description.
-If a setting or norm has no related context it is valid in all contexts.
+If no alternative definition is provided valid in all contexts is implied.

 ### CLAIMS